 These Are Reasonable Things To Want in a Bank

 “Low fees and good rates make sense for any generation, and 24/7 customer service is likely table stakes and expected with Gen Z as most of these individuals have no experience before living digitally via the Internet and mobile devices,” said Matt DiGangi, a financial executive with MassMutual.
 “They educate themselves online.
 They read and watch videos online.
 They live their lives online.
 This is one reason why digital transformation is, or should be, on steroids in many companies today.
 It would be interesting to understand, however, what financial transactions Gen Z would expect or be willing to do in person.”

-Other qualities that Gen Z should look for in a bank, according to Julian B. Morris, CFP®, ChFC®, AAMS®, CRPC®, CFS®, BFA®, a chartered financial consultant with Concierge Wealth Management, are “high-yield savings accounts, which are currently around 3.3%.”
+Other qualities that Gen Z should look for in a bank, according to Julian B. Morris, CFP®, ChFC®, AAMS®, CRPC®, CFS®, BFA®, founder and CEO of Concierge Wealth Management, are “high-yield savings accounts, which are currently around 3.3%.”

 If a Bank Doesn’t Offer These Services, a Switch Is Warranted

 GOBankingRates’ survey found that 17% of Gen Z respondents are not satisfied with their banks, and that a third are considering changing banks, with 17% wanting better products and services and 12% seeking online access.